realzeitmedia/q/README.md

 Internals
 ---------

 The queue is chopped in chunks called `batch`es.
-If the reader is keeping up both the reader (`Dequeue()`) and the writer (the `Queue` channel) are using the same `batch` object, and nothing is stored on disk.

-When the reader lags behind more than `BlockCount` entries the writer will get its own `batch` object.
-When that one is full it will be written to disk and a new `batch` object will be filled, et cetera.
+Once a batch is full it'll be passed on to the reader.
+If the reader is too slow the batch will be stored to disk, otherwise the disk won't be used.

 ```
 [   ##][#####][#####][### ]